 In the 10 minutes we spent perusing at 7am, the friendly ladies greeted 10 different locals who came in requesting their favorites, which is always a good sign.

 Stay at Queen’s Inn by the River.
 This intimate 12-room inn is on the same property as Idle Hour Winery and Kitchen.
 Owned and operated by Anna Marie and her business partner, Deb, the cozy cabins get beautiful light from the skylights and are ideal for two people.

-As I mentioned above, make sure to wine taste, shop at the market and indulge in Sunday brunch.
-On Saturday nights, Queen’s Inn hosts musical performances in their garden area, which draws both locals and visitors.
-And, once a month, they host a supper club with a three course dinner and wine pairings.
+If you have time, wine taste, shop at the onsite market and indulge in Sunday brunch.
+On Saturday nights, Queen’s Inn Oakhurst hosts musical performances in their garden area, which draws both locals and visitors.
+And, once a month, they host a supper club with a three-course dinner and wine pairings.

-I hope all these things to do in Oakhurst, California have inspired you to route through here on your next trip to Yosemite National Park.
+I hope all these fantastic things to do in Oakhurst, California, have inspired you to route through Yosemite’s south entrance on your next trip to Yosemite National Park.